blbadger/blbadger.github.io/neural-networks.md

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/nn_images_11.png)

-### Learning is not global minimization of the cost function
+### Learning (increased test accuracy) does not equate to global minimization of a cost function during training

 Neural networks learn by adjusting the weights and biases of the neurons in order to miminize a cost function, which is a continuous and differentiable representation of the accuracy of the output of the network.
 This is usually done with a variant on stochastic gradient descent, which involves calculating the gradient (direction of largest change) using a randomly chosen subset of images (which is why it is 'stochastic').
 This is conceptually similar to rolling a ball representing the network down a surface representing the multidimensional weights and biases of the neurons.
 The height of the ball represents the cost function, so the goal is to roll it to the lowest spot during training.